JeffreyDinackus/Inverse_Money/readme.md

 Each subsequent 1 million will add -1.

 Note: While this is open source, it is not freeware.
 If you wish to use my concept for your project commercially, you will have to ask me.
 Open source projects, I will probably welcome you!
 Corporations, I will sue you if you steal my ideas without my permission.
+For non commercial works, comply with the license.